androidsmart/androidsmart.github.io/content/cusrom/Xiaomi/mi/Xiaomi 14/14/fake/Pixelos.md

 author :
 ---

-Download Custom Rom Pixel OS android 14  for poco f6 Peridot.
+Download Custom Rom Pixel OS android 14  for Xiaomi 14 houji.

 ## Changelog
-- Added Dolby atoms, spatial audio
-- Removed Dirac and retained ViperFX
-- Added dolby vision
-- Added Battery Health
-- Added support for new Bluetooth Low Energy (BLE) devices
-- Updated Perf blobs from Nothing Phone 2
-- Switched to latest Silvercore Kernel 5.10.203
-- Updated BCR to latest 1.57
-- Updated ViperFX driver to latest 0.6.1
+- Latest DerpFest A14 source upstream
+- Merged May Security Patches
+- Disabled blur properly in source now.
+It will increase ui performance & improvements
+- Update CustomSeekBarPreference, VibrationSeekBarPreference & ProperSeekBarPreference and adapt it for our RealmeParts.

 ## Notes
-- Based on April Security Patch
-- Default kernel los nonksu other gki kernels are not compatible only melt kernel compatible
 - Follow Flashing Instructions carefully